irozzo-1A/enhancements/keps/sig-cloud-provider/2025-extend-konnectivity-for-both-directions/README.md

 ### Handling the Traffic from the Pods to the Agent

 As mentioned above, pods make use of  the Kubernetes default service to reach the KAS.
 To keep things transparent from a Pod perspective, they will hit the Konnectivity Agent using the Kubernetes default service.
 The endpoint will be the Konnectivity Agent instead of the KAS.
-The configuration part of the Kubernetes default service will be done using the Apiserver flag `--advertise-address ip` on the Control Plane side.
+The configuration part of the Kubernetes default service will be done using the Apiserver flag `--advertise-address ip` and `--secure-port port` on the Control Plane side.
-`--advertise-address ip` should match the `--bind-address ip` of the Konnectivity Agent described above.
+The `advertise-address` and the `secure-port` should match respectively the `bind-address` and the `local_port` of the Konnectivity Agent described above.

 ### Handling the Traffic from the Kubelet to the Agent